How to View Your Spotify Analytics with Spotify For Artists

 With more than 100 million users and over one billion hours of monthly listening, Spotify helps artists reach legions of music fans all over the world.

-You can now view and track your Spotify analytics using Fan Insights, a new service which offers artists the chance to get know their audience better.
-Read on to discover how the platform’s Fan Insights provides useful Spotify analytics to help musicians understand the behaviour and habits of their listeners.
+You can now view and track your Spotify analytics using Spotify for Artists, a service which offers bands and musicians the chance to get know their audience better.
+Read on to discover how Spotify for Artists' useful Spotify analytics and fan insights to help you understand the behaviour and habits of your listeners.

-If you’re an artist with music on Spotify, Fan Insights provides a number of fantastic tools to give you a deeper understanding of who is listening to your music on this massive streaming platform.
+If you’re an artist with music on Spotify, Spotify for Artists provides some fantastic tools to give you a deeper understanding of who is listening to your music on this huge streaming platform.

 You can click here to request access to your Spotify analytics and start discovering more about your audience straight away.
 Here's an overview of the information you’ll be able to access: